JoshuaAYoung/v-able-client/README.md

 v•able is a platform for connecting experienced volunteers to non-profit organizations that have a specific need for skilled labor or professional services and are having a hard time finding them on the open market.

 ## Author's Notes
 This fully responsive app was built during my time in Thinkful's full-stack bootcamp.
-This project was built in approximately 4 weeks while I was working full time and parenting twin toddlers.
+This solo project was built in approximately 4 weeks while I was working full time and parenting twin toddlers.
 Talk about multi-tasking.

 #### Some notes on the build:
 - The app's design and CSS was scratch built - no templates, no bootstrap